winglang/wing/docs/04-reference/winglang-spec.md

 let item2: Json = json_array[2];
 ```

+Trying to index a value that is not an array will fail at runtime.
 It is also possible to assign the native `str`, `num`, `bool` and `Array<T>` values and they will
 implicitly be casted to `Json`: